crcn/tandem-old/packages/front-end/README.md

 * back onto styling doc
 * select inserted elements

+* NO imports.
+All components should be global.
 * ability to load images & other resources in PC file. (start with ionicons)
 * document bounds on element should be stored in editor namespace
 * when converting elements to artboards, move new artboard to BEST position